Mikeysax/mikey/README.md

 ```$ mikey new projectName```

-When you generate a new project, it will run npm install automatically.
-All you have to do is be patient.
+When you generate a new project, it will run npm install automatically in the created project directory.
+All you have to do is be patient, it is not frozen.

 Once it is done, you can start the server with:

 ```webpack-dev-server --inline --hot --watch-poll```